Psychosis | Medical Council of Canada

 Given a patient with psychosis, the candidate will

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those derived from

-3. physical examination (when safe to do so), with particular attention to findings suggesting an underlying or coexisting medical condition or substance use;
+3. a physical examination (when safe to do so), with particular attention to findings suggesting an underlying or coexisting medical condition or substance use;

-2. list and interpret critical investigations, including
+2. list critical investigations and interpret the results of the investigations, including

 1. appropriate laboratory investigations and other tests (e.g., neuroimaging);